semgrep/semgrep-docs/docs/semgrep-cloud-platform/asana.md

 ## Configuring your default project

-Use the drop-down to select the default project.
+Use the drop-down list to select the default project.
 These settings can be changed later from the integrations page.

 ![Asana configuration modal](/img/asana-configure-defaults.png)